tomkahn/lockmyphone_public/README.md

 [🖼 Where do I find the ID?](https://e.pcloud.link/publink/show?code=XZVlc1Zvq8lHUxA6bLBzEgplzglc71fpgEk)

-To start the lock you need to [broadcast "START 3"](https://e.pcloud.link/publink/show?code=XZ9lc1Z8EgIYgLGFJLo0K3wyVGYxfUpSXaV) (if 3 is the ID of the lock you want to activate) to Lock My Phone.
+To start a lock [broadcast "START 3"](https://e.pcloud.link/publink/show?code=XZ9lc1Z8EgIYgLGFJLo0K3wyVGYxfUpSXaV) (if 3 is the ID of the lock you want to activate) to Lock My Phone.
 Here is a flow that does that:

 [⏬ Flow "Starting a lock period from Automate"]([https://www.thomaskahn.de/lockmyphone/download.php?action=download&file=LMP_Start_locks.flo](https://e.pcloud.link/publink/show?code=XZYlc1ZLhpE0FiYL5jwdvjprvvIT7mAAOnV)https://e.pcloud.link/publink/show?code=XZYlc1ZLhpE0FiYL5jwdvjprvvIT7mAAOnV) (The fastest way)

 ☝ Please note: Under Android 13 and up starting a lock from outside of Lock My Phone is only possible when Lock My Phone is already running in the background.
 To get LMP running in the background you must have at least one recurring lock period enabled.
 It can be a very short one that only locks your phone for 1 minute on 1 specific day only.

-To stop a lock you need to broadcast "STOP 3" (if 3 is the ID of the lock you want to activate) to Lock My Phone.
+To stop a lock broadcast "STOP 3" (if 3 is the ID of the lock you want to activate) to Lock My Phone.